stevenhan1991/CGA19-FFR/README.md

-# Flow Field Reduction via Reconstructing Vecto Data from 3D Streamlines Using Deep Learning
+# Flow Field Reduction via Reconstructing Vector Data from 3D Streamlines Using Deep Learning
 Pytorch implementation for Flow Field Reduction via Reconstructing Vector Data from 3D Streamlines Using Deep Learning

 In our code, we provide an example of recovering the five critical points vector field.
 The dimension of this data set is 51 by 51 by 51.